CMSgov/beneficiary-fhir-data/README.md

 This application has the following configuration parameters:

+* `bbfhir.logs.dir`: The directory that the application will write its log files out to, which defaults to `./target/bluebutton-server/`.
 * `bbfhir.db.url`: The JDBC URL of the database to use.
 Supports HSQL and PostgreSQL.
 Samples:
     * `jdbc:hsqldb:mem:test`
     * `jdbc:postgresql://example.com:5432/fhir`